 Current Harvard Law School LL.M. students applying to the S.J.D. program are permitted to “waive” the LL.M. degree by so indicating in their application for admission.
 If admitted, an applicant who waives the LL.M. degree will not be awarded the LL.M. degree.
-However, he or she will be permitted to count the tuition paid for the LL.M. year in satisfaction of the Harvard University requirement that a student pay at least one year’s full tuition for every degree that he or she receives.
-For the first year of S.J.D. studies, students who have waived the LL.M. degree are charged tuition of $1,000 rather than $61,650 in 2017-2018.
+However, they will be permitted to count the tuition paid for the LL.M. year in satisfaction of the Harvard University requirement that a student pay at least one year’s full tuition for every degree that they receive.
+For the first year of S.J.D. studies, students who have waived the LL.M. degree are charged tuition of $1,000 rather than $65,875 in 2019-2020.
 Note that the “LL.M.
 Waiver” is only available to applicants who are currently enrolled in the Harvard Law School LL.M.
 Program.

 Financial Assistance from Harvard Law School